Biometric Identification Unit

 Manager Biometric Unit (AFIS)

 Patricia C. Funderburk started her career with the Broward Sheriff’s Office in 1998 as a Fingerprint Analyst.
-In 2002, she was promoted to Supervisor and in 2013 Mrs. Funderburk was promoted to Manager of the Biometric Unit.
+In 2002, she was promoted to Supervisor and in 2013 Mrs. Funderburk was promoted to Manager of the Biometric Identification Unit.

 In 2015, Mrs. Funderburk led her unit to attain accreditation through ANSI-ASQ National Accreditation Board, making BSO’s Biometric Unit the first Tenprint Unit in the Nation to meet the stringent requirements of international standard ISO/IEC 17020: 2012, while demonstrating technical competence in the field of Forensic Inspection.